Nauman-S/cloud_computing/README.md

 - **Password**: cs5224_pass

 ### Date Coverage for Search/Analytics
-The current patents data in the search results and analytics dashboard covers patent filings in the lodgement date range of 28/09/2019 to 01/09/2020 (dd/mm/yy)
+The current patents data in the search results and analytics dashboard covers patent filings for the lodgement date range of 28/09/2019 to 01/09/2020 (dd/mm/yy)

 ## Features